-But patients whose cancer does not metastasize t the bone, those who cancer goes into remission do not expect to find themselves with a cancer osteoporosis or osteopenic condition.
-They never realized that bone loss might be a side effect of their
+But other patients whose cancer does not metastasize to the bone, those whose cancer goes into remission do not expect to find themselves with a cancer osteoporosis or osteopenic condition.
+But it happens.

 1. If you have been treated for cancer, many of the treatment therapies, including chemotherapy and corticosteroids, may have a negative effect on bone.

-When you were first diagnosed you and your health care providers focused on your beating your cancerous malignancy This was the most important task.
+3. When you were diagnosed with cancer, you and your health care providers focused on your beating your cancerous malignancy This was the most important task.
 After all, if your treatment was not effective, your health care providers knew that you would not be around to worry about any other health problems.

 So, if you have had cancer be sure that you get a dexa scan.
 If your physician did not order one already, do call and ask for one to be scheduled.